LoopModels/LoopModels/README.md

 ####### Loop Order in internal data structures

-Loop orders are initially parsed such that their internal representation is inner <-> outer, i.e. the inner most loop would be indexed with `0`, and the outermost with `maxDepth - 1`.

-This convention is more convenient for initially parsing loops as well as for the initial pass of ILP reordering.

-When parsing loops, we take the largest sets we can model at a time.
-Thus it's natural to start with the innermost loop, and then move outwards, appending additional data.
-When we encounter something we cannot model, such as non-affine loop bounds or array accesses, we can also easily drop all outer loops, keeping the inner loops that satisfy our requirements.
-Thus, inner <-> outer is more convenient for parsing.
+Loops are always in the `outer <-> inner` order.

-For ILP optimization, we take the lexicographical minimum of the `[dependence distance; schedule]` vector where the schedule is linearly independent of all previously solved schedules.
-By ordering inner <-> outer, we favor preserving the original program order rather than arbitrarily permuting.
-However, when printing, loops are named outer<->inner, as we may be printing many loops of different depths, and this eases comparisons (i.e., we want $i_0$ to mean the same thing across fused loops!).
+For ILP optimization, we take the reverse-lexicographical minimum of the `[dependence distance; schedule]` vector where the schedule is linearly independent of all previously solved schedules.
+By ordering outer <-> inner, we favor preserving the original program order rather than arbitrarily permuting.

-In contrast, schedules represent loops in an outer <-> inner order, as that is the order we solve them.
-That is columns of `Phi` and elements from `omega` are in outer <-> inner order.
+This is subject to change; I'm likely to have it favor placing loops that index with higher strides outside.

 #### Benchmarks